last updated 30/01/2015

 - Reduced charge rate during bulk charge – DC-DC converters are usually rated to around 20A or so.
 If your battery is able to sink more current, the DC-DC converter will not be able to provide it.
 Alternators can typically charge up to around 100A, which is especially useful if you have an AGM battery which is capable of being charged at very high charge rates (30 to 40A for typical AGM batteries or more for very large batteries).
 When there’s other loads connected to your auxiliary battery, such as fridge etc, this further reduces the charge rate into the battery as some of the current is diverted to the loads whereas the alternator will be able to supply those loads whilst still supplying as much current as the battery will take.

-- Overcharge: DC-DC converters always charge at elevated voltage on startup even when you don’t need it, for example when going on long drives or when using your vehicle as a daily driver.
+- Overcharge: DC-DC converters always charge at elevated voltage on startup even when you don’t need it, for example when going on long drives where your battery becomes fully charged or when using your vehicle as a daily driver.
 This increases grid corrosion and reduces battery life.
 When not cycling the battery, it should be kept at a reduced voltage.
 This is indicated on battery datasheets as float charge, and is usually specified at 13.8V.
 The alternator voltage is chosen for a reason – it is the best float charge voltage for most batteries.
 A charge to 13.8V will minimize grid corrosion but allow some sulfation to occur whereas charging to 14.5V reduces sulfation but increases grid corrosion.
 Sulfation can be partially reversed by charging to an elevated voltage, grid corrosion cannot be reversed.
 Overcharge is made worse if you have loads supplied by the DC-DC converter.
 See section below “Overcharge from DC-DC Converters and Solar Regulators.”

 - Does not allow a charging system on your auxiliary battery to charge your starter battery.
 You can’t backfeed from the auxiliary side to the starter side.